 UI/UX

-Our Brand team partnered with Pentagram, the world’s largest independent design consultancy, to shape the foundational elements and adjust brand strategy.
+It had a different name and visual style, and C-level stakeholders wanted a complete overhaul.
+To match the company long-term strategy, our Brand team partnered with Pentagram, the world’s largest independent design consultancy, to shape the foundational elements and adjust brand presence across all touchpoints.

-As a UI/UX designer, I took a key role in the rebranding project — from developing a consistent design system to creating a library of versatile website modules to designing modern service-selling pages.
+As a result, this system enabled rapid redesign and creation of pages, and accelerated ongoing content delivery.
 In the initial phase of pushing forward the new identity we delivered a 200+ pages website overhaul within a tight timeframe of 2.5 months.

 200+